Losing Dutch nationality as an adult

 In some cases, the Dutch Government can revoke the Dutch nationality of an adult or minor.
 This can happen in one of these situations:

-- You are 16 years old or older, you are abroad and have joined one of the listed organisations that pose a threat to national security.
+- You are 18 years old or older, you are abroad and have joined one of the listed organisations that pose a threat to national security (in Dutch only).

 - You are an adult and, after your naturalisation, you did not do everything you could to renounce your other nationality.
 But you did make this promise when you applied for naturalisation or option.